Zhangjason308/SYSC3110-GROUP34/Deliverable2-README.txt

 How to use:

 1. Run the main.java file in ScrabbleFrame.java.
+2. Choose your Board
+3. The player picks if he is playing with an AI or Player2
-2. Player's turn: Start from the yellow tile
+4. Player's turn: Start from the yellow tile

 -------------------------------------------- Game Options: Play, Skip, Swap ---------------------------------------------